zowe/sample-angular-app/README.md

 **Resources** are organized into a tree structure, where only leaf **resources** or **sub-resources** can have content stored within.
 Trying to access a non-leaf resource may instead allow for an aggregated action done on the subresources.

 Let's add a definition for the **Resources** that we want to work with, by putting a new attribute into the App's **pluginDefinition.json**.
-Simply, add the following into `sample-angular-app/pluginDefinition.json`:
+Simply, add the following into `sample-angular-app/pluginDefinition.json`.
+We'll also make the window slightly larger to accomodate the extra buttons we will add in this lab, by increasing `webContent.defaultWindowStyle.width` to 850:

 ```json
   "configurationData": {